 HOW TO REPORT CHILD ABUSE

-By law, citizens are required to make a report if they suspect or witness child abuse.
+By law, all adults in Texas are required to make a report if they suspect or witness child abuse.
 Child abuse may be reported to a toll-free, 24-hour hotline at 1-800-252-5400 or online at www.txabusehotline.org.

 If you feel your situation is a life-threatening emergency, dial 911 or contact your local law enforcement agency immediately.